 Following this in April 2013, he was appointed as a Consultant Surgeon at RNOH

-Since appointment at the RNOH Tom has been appointed honorary Consultant at both Great Ormond street Hospital for Sick Children and the Evelina Children’s Hospital in London.
+Since appointment at the RNOH Tom has been appointed honorary Consultant at both Great Ormond Street Hospital for Sick Children and the Evelina Children’s Hospital in London.
 Tom also provided consultancy to and also Headley Court the Defence Medical Rehab Centre, Surrey in the Nerve Injuries of war clinic for 4 years prior to the relocation of the DMRC facility to the Midlands.

-Tom is also the Head of Undergraduate Education in the Division of Surgery for the UCL Medical School.
+Tom was the Head of Undergraduate Education in the Division of Surgery for the UCL Medical School from 2014-2018.

-Honorary Consultant Surgeon, Great Ormond Street, London (2015- current)
+Honorary Consultant Surgeon, Great Ormond Street Hospital, London (2012-)

 Tom’s professional interests include: Nerve injury in adults and children, Obstetric Brachial palsy, conditions of the growing shoulder and elbow, neuromuscular conditions of the paediatric and adolescent upper limb and surgical management of peripheral nerve pain states.

 Tom is a keen swimmer, apiarist and rugby fan.
 He enjoys reading modern fiction, listening to electronica and drinking whisky.
 He has a young family and too little free time.

 Tom has one of the largest obstetric palsy practices in the United Kingdom providing huge experience in this very focused field.

 As part of providing a national referral service for Adult and paediatric brachial plexus and peripheral nerve injury Tom has a large experience of traumatic supra- and infra-clavicular plexal injury repair and reconstruction.